migual-arcos-trader/parking-calculator/README.md

 }'
 ```

-Or if you prefer from swagger-ui
+Or swagger-ui but the project should be built because it is a local url

 [Parking Calculator Service Swagger UI](http://localhost:8080/swagger-ui/index.html)